2000 UST Growling Tigers basketball team: Second round

 The Growling Tigers' 59–60 loss to Ateneo pushed them down to a 7–6 record and put them in danger of missing the Final Four, as the UE Red Warriors, sporting a 7–5 record were looking to overtake them by winning their last two games of the eliminations.

 Cyrus Baguio was fouled and sent to the free throw line in the closing seconds of the game.
-He converted his first foul shot to give the Tigers the lead at 59–58, but he missed the second charity which was rebounded by the Eagles' Enrico Villanueva, who then made a pasd to teammate Wesley Gonzales for a fast break.
+He converted his first foul shot to give the Tigers the lead at 59–58, but he missed the second charity which was rebounded by the Eagles' Enrico Villanueva, who then made a pass to teammate Wesley Gonzales for a fast break.
 Gonzales, in turn passed the ball to Magnum Membrere for the game-winning shot.